mrctms/byd/README.md

 Environment variables that must be provided:

-- YTD_PATH - youtube-dl or yt-dlp path
-- FFMPEG_PATH - ffmpeg path
 - BYD_OUTPUT_PATH - output path where all the zips are saved
 - BYD_BUS_CS - RabbitMQ connection string
 - BYD_DB_CS - PostgreSQL connection string
 - BYD_API_URL - URL to use for the REST API

+Optional environment variables:

+- YTD_PATH - youtube-dl or yt-dlp path
+- FFMPEG_PATH - ffmpeg path

+If they are not set, it will try to load executables from $PATH

 ## REST API